Court Dates

 If you have been screened for diversion, you will likely learn of it on this date.
 Diversion is a process alternative to court, outside of the criminal legal system.
 When completed, you will have no criminal record.
 If you are not screened for diversion by your first appearance, you may still qualify through crown resolution.

 You do not need a lawyer for this appearance.
 If you are low-income you can use duty counsel to speak to the court on your behalf at no cost.
-If you don't qualify for the use of duty counsel, you can still attend and represent yourself at your first appearance.
+If you do not qualify for the use of duty counsel, you can still attend and represent yourself at your first appearance.

-If your crown screening indicates the crown is asking for jail time AND you are low income, you can begin the process of applying for legal aid right away.
+If your crown screening indicates the crown is asking for jail time and you are low income, you can begin the process of applying for legal aid right away.
+It is important to not panic if you see the crown is asking for jail.
+The outcome is usually very different from what the crown is seeking.

 If you are low-income and intending to take your charge to trial, but the crown is not seeking a jail term, you should also apply to legal aid.
 A judge or duty counsel lawyer may be able to order a legal aid certificate for you, so that you can have representation at trial.
 You will require the initial rejection letter for them to do this.